TheBitDrifter/concrete_echos/README.md

 You play as "Box Head," a character navigating a strange somewhat modern world.
 The game features platforming, combat, and a unique "swap" mechanic instead of a traditional parry.

-As a young project, it's still rough around the edges, but my main goal was to create a specific mood and to test if the core ideas
+As a young project, it's still rough around the edges, but my main goal was to create a specific mood and to test if the core ideas were fun.
+I'd be grateful for any feedback.

 ## About The Project